 Getting traffic tickets sucks and defending yourself in court is a daunting task, but can be well worth the effort.
 You can be held in contempt for asking a question and let’s face it, traffic courts are run by criminals who are not interested in being fair.
 But, despite that, we still get tickets thrown out.
 Below are five proven tips to help you be more effective in court.

 Four charges, one that started as a felony, dismissed in New York.
 A big congrats and thanks for letting me post this.
 It is redacted because the defendant asked me, and the file is sealed.

 A listener got a traffic ticket kicked out on appeal in Delaware.
 Yes, it was a parking ticket, but we’re making the same challenges we do in more serious charges, such as personal jurisdiction.
 Everything was just ignored at the trial, this is typical with parking tickets.
 So an appeal was done and the motion to dismiss was again filed.
 As you can see above, the ticket was voided.

 Congrats to Lorenzo for defending himself against the predators in Florida and getting a dismissal.
 While there is no direct evidence the failure of the judge and prosecutor to respond in eight months to the motion to dismiss and discovery request led to the dismissal, I don’t think we can totally discount that.

 There are no major charges this time, but all code violations and those are the same as serious code violations.
-The prosecution is making the same basic claims, such as claiming the laws apply just because you’re physically in Utah (et al).
+The prosecution is making the same basic claims, such as claiming the laws apply just because you’re physically in Utah.
 That is the basis of personal and subject matter jurisdiction and the prosecution has no evidence to prove it.

-Congrats to everyone for standing up to these predators and getting dismissals.
-And thanks for providing me with the following proof.
+Congrats to Brady in California and Ryan in Texas for standing up to the predators and getting dismissals.
+Thanks for the documentary proof.